A Aa: Plot

-In the meantime, Anasuya finally confesses her feelings to Anand.
+In the meantime, Anasuya finally confesses her feelings to Aanand.
 But he reveals that Mahalakshmi delaying and then refusing to return the money she borrowed from his father all those years ago, was the reason for his father's death.
 Krishnamoorthy's properties and wealth that he had put as collateral for Mahalakshmi's business came up for auction after 4 years (Mahalakshmi promised to give it back in 2 years) and when he asked Mahalakshmi to give back the money, she refused and cited that it's not the end of the world for him if their ancestral land got auctioned off.
-Unable to take the humiliation in the village, Krishnamoorthy committed suicide before the auction took place, warning Anand in his suicide note to not sacrifice his happiness for other people's happiness.
-Anand also says Anasuya's father wasn't there for them when he was needed to stand up against her mother for what she was doing.
+Unable to take the humiliation in the village, Krishnamoorthy committed suicide before the auction took place, warning Aanand in his suicide note to not sacrifice his happiness for other people's happiness.
+Aanand also says Anasuya's father wasn't there for them when he was needed to stand up against her mother for what she was doing.
 He is unsure how both families will ever agree to their marriage.

 Mahalakshmi discovers that Shekhar loves Bhanu and not her daughter and locks her up.
-This angers Anasuya, who meets Anand and urges him to elope with her.
+This angers Anasuya, who meets Aanand and urges him to elope with her.
 He refuses, and this angers her more, and she starts walking aimlessly.
 She gets kidnapped by Pallam Venkanna's henchmen.
-Anand manages to save her, just in time for her engagement with Shekar and leaves with Bhanu.
+Aanand manages to save her, just in time for her engagement with Shekar and leaves with Bhanu.
 He reveals to Bhanu that he loves Anasuya, and she urges him to reveal the truth to Anasuya.
 He goes back to her engagement party and confesses his love, saying that he will keep her happy in any way she wants.
-Mahalakshmi demands Anand to let go of her daughter, but Anand confronts her for how she cheated his father out of the money she owed him.
+Mahalakshmi demands Aanand to let go of her daughter, but Aanand confronts her for how she cheated his father out of the money she owed him.
 In the end, he leaves with Anasuya.

-When Anasuya and Anand reach his house, she is surprised to see her parents there.
-Her father reveals that as soon as Anasuya and Anand left, Mahalakshmi had a panic attack, but he managed to calm her down and get through to her about why they should let them be together.
+When Anasuya and Aanand reach his house, she is surprised to see her parents there.
+Her father reveals that as soon as Anasuya and Aanand left, Mahalakshmi had a panic attack, but he managed to calm her down and get through to her about why they should let them be together.
 In the end, both families make amends for their past mistakes.
 Shekar also visits soon after to ask for Bhanu's hand in marriage.

-And lastly, Nagavalli seems to be coping with the fact that Anand isn't going to marry her...but she then says to her father that if the pair were to separate one day, Anand would return to her.
+And lastly, Nagavalli seems to be coping with the fact that Aanand isn't going to marry her...but she then says to her father that if the pair were to separate one day, Aanand would return to her.